Life of Brian

 Church’s, Chick-Fil-A & KFC were not nominated

-I hope the crappy chicken at that particular Zaxby’s was a one off because I always loved their fingers back in my Aiken days.
-Today was my first exposure of Raising Cane’s and it was like my prior Zaxby’s experience.
-Those two are very similar in execution, breaded chicken breast strips, fries, butter thick toast and a dipping sauce.
-The differences are Zaxby’s has straight fries, Raising Cane’s has crinkle and Zaxby’s toast is shaped like a slice of bread while Raising Cane’s is longer and narrower.
+I hope the crappy chicken at that particular Zaxby’s was a one-off because I always loved their fingers back in my Aiken days.
+Today was my first exposure to Raising Cane’s, and it was like my prior Zaxby’s experience.
+Those two are very similar in execution: breaded chicken breast strips, fries, buttered thick toast, and a dipping sauce.
+The differences are that Zaxby’s has straight fries, Raising Cane’s has crinkle fries, and Zaxby’s toast is shaped like a slice of bread, while Raising Cane’s is longer and narrower.
 There is only a slight variation in the dipping sauce.

 From left to right: Claire, Me (I still have that coat), Stuart & Sally